rancher/rancher/tests/v2/validation/provisioning/rke1/README.md

     retention: "72h"
     snapshot: false
 ```

+## Cloud Provider
+Cloud Provider enables additional options through the cloud provider, like cloud persistent storage or cloud provisioned load balancers.

+Names of cloud provider options are typically controlled by rancher product.
+Hence the discrepancy in rke2 vs. rke1 AWS in-tree and out-of-tree options.
+To use automation with a cloud provider, simply enter one of the following options in the `cloudProvider` field in the config.

+### RKE1 Cloud Provider Options
+* external-aws
+* aws
+* rancher-vsphere

 ## NodeTemplateConfigs
 RKE1 specifically needs a node template config to run properly.
 These are the inputs needed for the different node providers.